As a Customer First organisation our approach at Cockpit Arts is friendly and professional. Find out more about the team.

 “I am thrilled to be Trustee of Cockpit Arts – a truly creative, trend setting organisation which, through their support and nurturing of designer-makers, significantly contributes to the UK cultural sphere.”

-Jane is a Cockpit alumnus and recently left our Holborn studios to work from her new premises in West London.
+Jane is a Cockpit alumna and recently left our Holborn studios to work from her new premises in West London.
 Jane will bring to bear on her new role her experience of developing her craft and growing her business, as well as her previous experience as a Trustee of the Crafts Council.
 Her jewellery collections in precious metals and dyed anodised aluminium are sold in galleries nationally and internationally and held in over twenty major public collections.

 “Having previously been a member of Cockpit Arts, I have first-hand experience of the appropriate and innovative support offered to makers and designers at all stages of the development of their businesses and their creative practices.
 Now I have moved into my own studio, it is a privilege to be able to continue my involvement with Cockpit in my new role a Trustee”.